RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 object type.
 Each variant has an identical property with a different unit type.
 This is still a normal union type; the leading `|` is an optional part of the union type syntax.
-You can discriminate the members of the union using normal Javascript code:
+You can discriminate the members of the union using normal JavaScript code:

 ```ts
 function area(s: Shape) {